dycor/apiCinema/readme.md

 - Search information about director , actor or existing film in our data source
 - Add yours own film

+## Usage

+A documentation has been done with Swagger editor.
+You can use the representation of the API in swagger.yaml file.

 ## Contributing